-Word of Hoffman’s death sparked a flood of reactions from actors, directors, studio chiefs and fans.
+Word of Hoffman’s death sparked a flood of reactions from actors, directors, studio heads and fans.

 Lionsgate, the studio behind “The Hunger Games” movies, described Hoffman as “a singular talent and one of the most gifted actors of our generation.”

-“This is one of those times where you say ‘this just shouldn’t be.
-He was so young and gifted and had so much going, so much to live for.’ “
+“This is one of those time where you say ‘this just shouldn’t be.
+He was so young and gifted and had so much going, so much to live for.’”

 For Mike Nichols, who directed Hoffman in his Oscar-nominated turn in “Charlie Wilson’s War,” there were no words, just grief.

 “No words for this.
 He was too great and we’re too shattered,” he said in an e-mailed statement.

 Authorities have warned that heroin addiction is soaring and noted an uptick in the availability of the drug.

 Last week the Drug Enforcement Administration announced a heroin mill bust in the Bronx, New York, after they seized $8 million worth of the drug.